 - If you don't already have a connection created to Shopgate, you will be asked to Establish a new Connection to Shopgate.
 Choose your default Store View, and click on button Connect to Shopgate.

-- You will now be redirected to Shopgate.
-The window below will show up.
+- You will now be redirected to "Authorization Request" at Shopgate.
 Leave all options to ON to access all the features listed.
-Select your mobile shop to be connected, if you have more than one shop at Shopgate.
+Select a mobile shop if you have more than one shop at Shopgate.
 Click Authorize.

 - After a few seconds, you should see a big green Hooray! page.
 Click Configure interface to continue.